 This is the lady of Black River, a peculiar art installation that nobody seems to know much about.
 In the dead of night a sculpture is erected every year, with nobody ever seeing it go up.
 A fair bit of online sleuth work has led us to the artist behind these puzzling installations, Fred Du Preez, and we now know that the sculpture is the work of the KOP arts co-operative.
 The art installation aims to draw attention to this heavily polluted waterway, described by the co-operative as a”rubbish heap covered with water” – further revealing that “the only evil in this story is the ignorance of us polluting nature”.
 The state of the Black River is quite dreadful indeed.

-A new sculpture has just been erected, and this is how you’ll see her this year.
+A new sculpture has just been erected, and this is how you’ll see her now, until she changes.

 Featured photography Fred Du Preez